+Liability exemption

-Liability exemption 95(1) No action lies against any of the following in respect of anything done or omitted to be done in good faith pursuant to this Act, the by-laws or any direction of a council:
+98(1) No action lies against any of the following in respect of anything done or omitted to be done in good faith pursuant to this Act, the bylaws or any direction of the council:

-- (a) a college or a person who is or was an officer, employee or agent of a college; - (b) a person who conducts or has conducted an investigation or alternative complaint resolution process under Part 4; - (c) the council or a person who is or was a member of the council, a committee, a panel or a hearing tribunal of a college; - (d) a person who acts on the instructions of and under the supervision of a person referred to in clauses (a) to (c).
+- (a) the Institute or a person who is or was an officer, employee or agent of the Institute; - (b) a person who conducts or has conducted an investigation or an alternative complaint resolution process under Part 4: - (c) the council or a person who is or was a member of the council, a committee or a hearing tribunal of the Institute; - (d) a person who acts on the instructions of and under the supervision of a person referred to in clauses (a) to (c).

-(2) No action for defamation may be founded on a communication regarding the conduct of a regulated member if the communication is made or is published in accordance with this Act by a college, a person described in subsection (1) or the council, a committee or a hearing tribunal in good faith and in the course of any proceedings under this Act or the by-laws relating to that conduct.
+(2) No action for defamation may be founded on a communication regarding the conduct of a regulated member if the communication is made or is published in accordance with this Act by the Institute, a person described in subsection (1) or the council, a committee or a hearing tribunal in good faith and in the course of any proceedings under this Act or the bylaws relating to that conduct.